 AMD’s beaten you, Intel.
 Do something!
 Sigh.

 Another feature that caught our eye is the Rj-45 port that even some popular and expensive laptops don’t include.
-There are also two USB type 2 ports that are generally 10 times slower than USB 3 ports, and (thankfully) there IS one USB 3 port available.
+There is also two USB type 2 ports that are generally 10 times slower than USB 3 ports, and (thankfully) there IS one USB 3 port available.
 (Honestly, we think all laptop manufacturers should only use USB 3 ports – no more USB 2 ports!
 We all want faster transfer speeds!)

 It also features an HDMI port that allows you to connect to large screen monitors, which comes in handy for people who like to edit photos or videos, or some gamers who like to enjoy the big-screen gaming experience.